mxmlnkn/ratarmount/README.md

  - **Getting file contents** of a mounted archive is generally **vastly faster** than archivemount and, in contrast to archivemount, does not increase with the archive size or file count resulting in the largest observed speedups to be around 5 orders of magnitudes!
  - **Memory consumption** of ratarmount is mostly **less** than archivemount and mostly does not grow with the archive size.
    The gzip backend grows linearly with the archive size because the data for seeking is thousands of times larger than the simple two 64-bit offsets required for bzip2.
-   The memory usage of the zstd backend only seems humungous because it uses `mmap` to open.
+   The memory usage of the zstd backend only seems humongous because it uses `mmap` to open.
    The memory used by `mmap` is not even counted as used memory when showing the memory usage with `free` or `htop`.
  - For empty files, mounting with ratarmount and archivemount does not seem be bounded by decompression nor I/O bandwidths but instead by the algorithm for creating the internal file index.
    This algorithm scales linear for ratarmount but seems to scale worse than even quadratically for archives >100GB when using archivemount.